Learn about the five main types of Stainless Steel and how to choose the right grade for your CNC machining project.

 Precipitation Hardened Steel

 PH steel is also used in the oil, gas and nuclear industries.
-This is because it offers a combination of high strength but generally lower but workable degree of toughness.
-The most popular grades of precipitation hardened steels are 17-4 PH and 15-5 PH.
+This is because it offers a combination of high strength but generally a lower but workable degree of toughness.
+The most popular grades of precipitation-hardened steels are 17-4 PH and 15-5 PH.

 Common uses for PH hardened steel: